ephios-dev/ephios/docs/user/events/signup.rst

 sort participants into.
 This is a simple way to structure a shift where teams might have varying tasks or work in different places.
 Participants can even be asked for their preferred team, their choice will then be displayed in the disposition.

+Preconfigured Structure
+^^^^^^^^^^^^^^^^^^^^^^^

+This is a very flexible way to structure a shift where various qualifications are required.
+Configure reusable nested templates with labels and qualification requirements using the web editor.

+In your shift, configure a block to use for that shift.
+Participants can be asked for their preferred unit, their choice will then be displayed in the disposition.

+Participants are automatically assigned a fitting unit.
+You can overwrite this in the disposition.

 Disposition
 -----------